LouisRuncieman/TextAnalysis/README.md

 #### `normalise_tokens`

-Remove non-alphabetic characters from word tokens, such as punctionation.
+Remove non-alphabetic characters from word tokens, such as punctuation.
 Make all word tokens lower case.

 #### `porter_stem_tokens`

 Convert word tokens into their stem (root).
 This is done by removing affixes from the word token (such as de-, bi-, ,-es, -ing, -s).
-Done via the Porter Algorithm (other algorithms avaiable).
+Done via the Porter Algorithm.
 Note that stemming a word or sentence may result in words that are not actual words (for example universe is stemmed to univers).

 #### `lemmatize_tokens`

-Cnvert word tokens into their lemma (base).
-Lemmatization considers the context and converts the word to its meaningful base form, avoiding spelling mistakens seen in stemming.
+Convert word tokens into their lemma (base).
+Lemmatization considers the context and converts the word to its meaningful base form, avoiding spelling mistakes seen in stemming.
 For example, "run", "ran", "running" all have lemma "run".
 "Better", "great" and "good" have lemma "good".

 #### `remove_tokens`